ZinaRotgauz/movie-db-test/README.md

         - Includes a clickable link that wraps the movie's image and title, likely leading to a detailed view of the movie.
       - **Styling**:
         - Also uses styled-components to manage styles
+    - `ReviewCard` Component
+      - **Props**:
+        - `author_details`: An object containing:
+        - `avatar_path`: Path segment to construct the full URL to the author's avatar image.
+        - `username`: The name of the user who wrote the review.
+        - `rating`: The rating given by the user to the movie.
+        - `content`: The actual text content of the review.
+        - `updated_at`: The timestamp indicating when the review was last updated.

+      - **Functionality**:
+        - Constructs the avatar URL using Gravatar's service and the provided `avatar_path`.
+        - Displays the `username` and the `rating` alongside the avatar.
+        - Parses and renders the `content` of the review, which allows for HTML content to be safely inserted into the DOM.
+        - Shows the `updated_at` date to inform users when the review was last edited.
     - `pages/`: Represents the  pages "MainPage" "DetailsPage" of the application.

     - `services/`: Contains logic for external interactions, such as API calls with `tmdbService.js`.